math-io/evalrational/README.md

 #### evalrational.factory( P, Q )

-Uses code generation to in-line coefficients and return a reusable `function` for evaluating a a [rational function][rational-function].
+Uses code generation to in-line coefficients and return a reusable `function` for evaluating a [rational function][rational-function].

 ``` javascript
 var P = [ 20, 8, 3 ];